Enforc3rr/SMLLR/README.md

-# SMLLR
+# SMLLR & ShareBin
-To Make Your Lengthy URL SmllR
+To Make Your Lengthy URL SmllR And To Allow you share Text Documents In Proper Formatted Manner.

 ### SmllR ( Desktop Version )